gatling/frontline-cloud-doc/content/tutorials/no-code/index.md

 2. Login or register if you don't have an account.
 3. Click on **Create a simulation without coding** in the _Latest simulation runs_ pane on the landing page.

 The no-code generator is divided into 4 steps with a dynamically updated code example in Java, Scala, and Kotlin.
-The code example lets you see how changes in the simulation settings can be written in your preferred programming language.
+The code example shows you how the resulting simulation can be written in your preferred programming language.

 ## Setup your scenario
 Setting up a scenario requires defining the user request(s) and any pauses between the user request(s).
 For this tutorial, we use the Gatling sample website https://computer-database.gatling.io to demonstrate load testing with the no-code generator.
 To set up the scenario, click **Test sample website** under the _Your website URL_ heading.